Skip to main content

 What does it cost?

-The package can be developed to include twilight training and mentoring to support centre staff to deliver sensory and movement activities as a regular part of their work.
+The project is free of charge* and includes all five weekly sessions, one hour in length, and an accompanying resource pack, plus in-person training to support centre staff to deliver sensory and movement activities as a regular part of their work.

 How many children can take part?